Games Mentioned in this Article...

 Approaching a new Minesweeper board is a little daunting.
 When the board is blank, it can be a little unnerving when deciding what square to click first.
 Each square on the board hides either a number or a mine.
 To find out what is hidden behind each one, you must simply click on them.

 The good news is: your first pick is essentially a free hit.
 It could come up blank or numbered, but it will never be a mine.
 It’s best to dive right into the middle of the board.
-Starting off with a square in a corner could lead you to being stuck early on.
+Starting off with a square in a corner could lead you to be stuck early on.
 Once you reveal a number, it’s up to you to work out what mines might be in the adjacent squares around that number.
 If the number you reveal is a 2, you’ll need to flag two adjacent squares where you think mines are.

 Stay vigilant.
 When you click a square and a number is revealed, you need to pay attention to the adjacent squares.
 If your square reveals a one, and it’s only touching a single uncleared square, then it simply must be a mine.
 The same can be said when the number is two or three.
 And while this is the very crux of the game, it can be something that is forgotten when you are scrambling around for the next square to click.
 You need to keep your head on a swivel because the board is bigger than you think.